RadekPudelko/particle.nvim/README.md

 ### Project Configuration

 Project configuration is stored locally per project in a .particle.nvim.json file.
-This file is configured via Particle user command.
+This file is configured via the `:Particle` user command.

 ![Project Configuration](/pictures/project_configuration.png)

 I tried to make the behavior of Particle.nvim as close as possible to Particle Workbench.
-To do this, Particle.nvim relies on a file called manifest.json, which contains information about all of the available device oses available, valid platforms and more.
+To do this, Particle.nvim relies on a file called `manifest.json`, which contains information about all of the available device oses available, valid platforms and more.
 This file is available only as a part of the Particle Workbench.
 To keep an upto date version of this file, Particle.nvim will check on startup if there is a new version of Particle Workbench and download/extract the new manifest file.

-New project configuration will look into where your Particle Workbench stores device os, compilers and buildscripts and will use the first of each for the default configuration, so these must already be installed to use Particle.nvim.
+New project configuration will look into where your Particle Workbench stores the `device os`, `compilers` and `buildscripts` and will use the first of each for the default configuration, so these must already be installed to use Particle.nvim.

 ### Compile Commands JSON

-Particle projects are usually split into the device os and user application components.
-Because of this there are 2 compile_commands.json files per project.
+Particle projects are usually split into the `device os` and `user application` components.
+Because of this there are 2 `compile_commands.json` files per project.
 The user portion is stored with the project, while the device os portion is stored in the vim data path for Particle.nvim (~/.local/share/nvim/particle).

-When browsing the user code, Particle.nvim can supply the user compile_commands.json directory.
+When browsing the user code, Particle.nvim can supply the user compile_commands.json to clangd.
 When you jump into the device os portion or browse device os code, Particle.nvim can supply the compile_commands.json for the device os.
-Note, this is done via LSP configuration in the user's config for clangd, which will be demonstrated below.
+Note, this is done via LSP configuration in the user's config for clangd using the `compile-commands-dir` argument, which will be demonstrated below.

 ### Commands Available

-Particle commands are provided via Overseer.nvim after a particle project configuration is created.
+Particle commands are provided via `Overseer.nvim` after a particle project configuration is created.
 The way these commands work in Particle Workbench is to call the buildscript with the parameters for the project (device os, platform, application directory).
 Particle.nvim takes the same approach, but makes a few changes to the commands so that compile_commands.json files can be created.